Otto-eboxi/eboxi.github.io/content/blog/beomaster4000lamps.md

 1206 	3216 	1/4 (0.25)

 # AC lamp
-From the table a 1206 SMD resistor should be ok, but taking into account that this rating is applicable in free air movement @ 25C,  it is better to select a larger resistor size or use 2 x 1k in series.
+From the table a 1206 SMD resistor should be able to handle the power, but taking into account that this rating is applicable in free air movement @ 25C,  it is better to select a larger resistor size or use 2 x 1k in series.
 The advantage of 2 in series is that it is easier to get 1k resistors.
-Combining it, the final circuit is
+Combining it, the final citcuit looks like this:

 ![AC LEDs on PCB](/images/B4Lamp2LEDac.jpg)

-My LED build (sorry soldering is not up to scratch)
+My LED build (sorry, soldering is not great)

 Note the 2 LED's back to back which will each light up in one of the 2 half cycles of the 50Hz AC.

 I used vero board but any old pcb, e.g. old PC card, with an edge connector can be cut for this purpose.

-Note that I have changed the resistor positions with one resistor on each side of the LEDs.
+Note that I have one resistor on each side of the LEDs.

-Not shown is a thin shim (about 1mm) glued to the bottom because the PCB is to thin.
+Not shown is a thin shim (about 1mm) glued to the bottom to get the thickness right.

 # DC lamps (13-14Vdc)